Understanding your adoption rights is important because it gives you that much more control over your adoption process.

-Let’s take a look at some of the other birth mother rights during adoption that you should know about.
+Let’s take a look at some of the other prospective birth mother rights during adoption that you should know about.

 Your Right to Choose Adoption

 Unplanned pregnancy can be an incredibly disruptive and challenging experience.
 If you are wondering about your rights to “give your child up” for adoption, you should contact an adoption agency and adoption attorney.
-While there could be complicating factors to your situation — such as the father of the baby being unsupportive of adoption — you have a right to do what is best for your life.
+While there could be complicating factors to your situation — such as the father of the baby being unsupportive of adoption — you always have a right to do what is best for your life.